-- 5. Highlight Save Configuration to the ServeRAID Controller; then, press Enter.
+- Highlight Save Configuration to the ServeRAID Controller; then, press Enter.
 The program displays a Configuration Saved message, and then returns you to the Main Menu of the Mini-Configuration program. - 6.
 Press Ctrl+Alt+Del to restart the system.

-Chapter 3.
+Chapter 4.
 Installing Device Drivers and Utility Programs

-This chapter provides information about the device drivers and utility programs available for the IBM ServeRAID adapters and controllers.
+This chapter provides information about the device drivers and utility programs provided on the IBM ServeRAID Configuration CD and diskettes that come with the IBM ServeRAID-3L and ServeRAID-3H adapters.